GROWING IN FAITH THROUGH THE SACRAMENTS

 Baptism removes original sin and joyfully welcomes your child into the family of faith.
 The parish community of Saint James the Less looks forward to celebrating this sacred moment with you and your family.

-If you would like to have your child baptized, we ask that you reach out to the office to
+If you would like to have your child baptized, we ask that you reach out to the office to schedule and to receive more information.

 The Godparents, or Sponsors

 The chosen godparents, also known as sponsors, must be registered and practicing Catholics who embody a Christ-centered life.
+They must be least 16 years of age and are fully initiated having received the sacraments of Baptism and Confirmation.
+If married, the marriage must be recognized as valid by the Catholic Church.

 Godparents who belong to another parish should obtain their certification from their home parish and have it sent to us.
 Sponsor-certification forms for each godparent must reach our parish office no later than two weeks prior to the scheduled Baptism.